grafana/k6-docs/docs/sources/v0.49.x/using-k6/tags-and-groups.md

 ---
 title: 'Tags and Groups'
-excerpt: 'k6 provides the Tags and Groups APIs to help you during the analysis and easily visualize, sort and filter your test results.'
+description: 'k6 provides the Tags and Groups APIs to help you during the analysis and easily visualize, sort and filter your test results.'
 weight: 08
 ---